6MA-606/Zyos/README.md

 2. The `tokenGetter` function
 3. The default token (`defaultToken`) or token getter function (`defaultTokenGetter`) defined in the configuration

+If not defined, Zyos will check `alwaysUseToken` setting in the configuration instead.

+This option will override the `alwaysUseToken` setting in the configuration.

 ```javascript
 import zyos from 'zyos'